 After a phase-in period, entry into the U.S. would be unrestricted, unregulated, and unscreened, exactly as is entry into Connecticut from New York.

-(Note: I am defending freedom of entry and residency, not the granting of voting rights, not even after decades of residency.)
+(Note: I am defending freedom of entry and residency, not the granting of citizenship or voting rights, not even after decades of residency.)

 An end to immigration barriers is required by the principle of individual rights.
 Every individual has rights as an individual, not as a member of this or that nation.
 The rights of Americans do not flow from their status as Americans, but from their status as human beings.

 We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.

 Instead of "their Creator" the reference should be to "their nature," but it is quite clear that rights are held to be universal, pertaining to all men as such.